About Caloundra

 Wurtulla / Bokarina / Warana / Buddina

-From the northern side of Lake Currimundi, there is a continual stretch of eight kilometres of beautiful beaches leading up to the spectacular headland and lighthouse at Point Cartwright.
-The stretches at Wurtulla and Buddina are patrolled during the summer months.
+From the northern side of Lake Currimundi, an uninterrupted eight-kilometre stretch of beautiful coastline extends north through Wurtulla, Bokarina, Warana, and Buddina, leading to the dramatic headland and lighthouse at Point Cartwright.
+The beaches at Wurtulla and Buddina are patrolled during the summer months and offer long, open stretches of sand ideal for walking, swimming, and enjoying the Sunshine Coast lifestyle.